How common is Insomnia?

 Insomnia is often precipitated by an acutely stressful event and can be transient in nature, with return to normal sleep patterns upon resolution of the stress.
 It is thought that some individuals may inherit genes that increases their predisposition to insomnia.
 These genes typically affect the biological clock rhythm or metabolism of neuro-chemicals in the brain that affect sleep such as serotonin or GABA.

-Who are more likely to suffer from Insomnia?
+Who is more likely to suffer from Insomnia?

 You may be more likely to suffer from insomnia if you have a positive family history of insomnia, in particular if your mother suffers from insomnia.
 These genes may be activated in times of stress and result in insomnia during stressful times.
 Activation of these genes do not involve changes in the DNA that you have but involve minor switches that tag the DNA and result in the up-regulation or down-regulation of the function of these genes.